-In 2015 as compared to 2014, costs incurred under our ganetespib program decreased by \$0.9 million, including an increase of \$0.3 million in personnel-related costs, related research supplies, operational overhead and stock compensation, offset by \$1.2 million in net decreases in external costs.
-Increases in external costs resulting from the advancement of the GALAXY-2 trial, our Phase 3 trial in second-line advanced NSCLC, and the conduct of a full quarter of the I-SPY-2 breast cancer trial that commenced enrollment in October 2014 were offset by lower costs incurred in 2015 in connection with the wind-down of the GALAXY-1 trial, the ENCHANT-1 trial and other company-sponsored trials, and costs that were incurred in the first quarter of 2014 for validation manufacturing that were not incurred in the first quarter of 2015.
-We anticipate that costs under the ganetespib program may increase as we continue to advance the program through the GALAXY-2 trial towards commercialization and conduct a full year of the I-SPY 2 breast cancer trial.
+In 2015 as compared to 2014, costs incurred under our ganetespib program decreased by \$2.7 million, including decreases of \$1.0 million in personnel-related costs, related research supplies, operational overhead and stock compensation resulting from a lower level of FTEs, and \$1.7 million in external costs.
+Decreases in external costs principally resulted from lower costs incurred in 2015 in connection with the wind-down of the GALAXY-1 trial, the ENCHANT-1 trial and other company-sponsored trials, partially offset by the conduct of a full quarter of the I-SPY-2 breast cancer trial that commenced enrollment in October 2014.
+External costs incurred in the second quarter of 2015 in connection with the GALAXY-2 trial, our Phase 3 trial in second-line advanced NSCLC, were comparable to the level of costs incurred in the same period in 2014.
+We anticipate that costs under the ganetespib program may increase as we continue to advance the program through the GALAXY-2 trial towards commercialization and conduct a full year of the I-SPY 2 breast cancer trial